cognitect/transit-js/README.md

 [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)
 type.
-Doing so allows natural indexing of data using common scalars like 64 bit integers and dates without requiring the out of band application logic often encoutered in systems that marshal JSON.
+Doing so allows natural indexing of data using common scalars like 64 bit integers and dates without requiring the out of band application logic often encountered in systems that marshal JSON.

 At first glance this may seem like a performance loss but the adaptive implementation of transit-js maps delivers performance comparable to